unicef/projectconnect-game/README.md

     3. Associating and tracking school tagging activity to each user
     4. Adding new screens for users to manage account and track their activity

-3. **User segmentation and Campaing Design**: The basic premise is to define distinct user segments and pilot campaigns tailored to each user segment.
+3. **User segmentation and Campaign Design**: The basic premise is to define distinct user segments and pilot campaigns tailored to each user segment.
 There is a current ongoing collaboration with a university class happening throughout the fall semester of 2020.
 The execution of pilot campaings is blocked by **(1) Satellite Imagery**.

 4. **[Gamification](docs/gamification.md)**: Currently exploring a partnership with a game studio company.